 Whether it was he or Adriana who picked it out, Christopher’s monochromatic shirt and tie combination evokes the look of a classic movie gangster… before it was more commonly associated with Regis Philbin.
 This is the most important day of Christopher’s criminal life, and a movie buff like him is going to revert to what he knows to guarantee that he looks the part.

 His cream twill dress shirt has squared French cuffs, which Paulie instructs him to show off – “Shoot your cuffs” – before they get into the car.
 A pair of small black, gold-trimmed links fasten the cuffs into place.

 Christopher’s tie is also a cream silk, matching both the shirt and the pocket handkerchief in his suit jacket’s breast pocket.

 Although the shoes don’t receive much screen time, it’s important to these guys that Christopher maintains his appearance from top to bottom.
 Despite only having an hour to get ready and meet Paulie at Modell’s, Christopher takes the time to ensure that his black leather bluchers are shined to gangland standards.

-His socks go unseen, but Christopher’s habit for hanging around the house in his underwear tells us that he likely wore one of his usual white sleeveless undershirts under his suit as well as a pair of gray boxer shorts.
+His socks go unseen, but Christopher’s habit for hanging around the house in his underwear tells us that he likely wore one of his usual white sleeveless undershirts under his suit as well as a pair of gray mini-checked boxer shorts.
 We also see his gold St. Christopher medallion, worn on a thin gold necklace around his neck.